 Axeria iard is a public limited company regulated by the French Insurance Code, registered in the Trade and Companies Register with share capital of €38 million.
 It is authorised to conduct insurance business in segments 1, 2, 3, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17 and 18 stipulated in Article R.321-1 of the French Insurance Code.
-Its registered office is located at 26, rue du Général Mouton-Duvernet in Lyon.
+Its registered office is located at 129 avenue Felix Faure in Lyon 3.

-Axeria iard is an insurance company that sells solely through brokers.
-Based in Lyon, with offices in Bordeaux and Lille, and a Romanian branch opened in 2021, Axeria iard offers a range of simple and efficient products mainly designed for professionals and businesses to cover their risks.
+Axeria iard is a property and casualty insurance company headquartered in Lyon, with offices in Bordeaux and Lille and a branch in Romania which opened in 2021.
+Axeria iard offers a range of products, mainly designed to cover the risks of professionals and businesses.